Affiliate links on Android Authority may earn us a commission. Learn more.

 The Fitbit Versa 2 doesn’t stray too far from the original Versa in terms of fitness features.
 I think that’s okay — it strikes a good balance between too many and too few features, though there’s always room for improvement.

 The one big omission from the Versa 2’s hardware is the lack of built-in GPS.
 Fitbit is still utilizing connected GPS on the Versa 2, so you’ll need to bring your phone with you if you want the Versa 2 to accurately track pace and distance metrics.
 I definitely would’ve liked to see built-in GPS on the Versa 2, especially since the only other Fitbit with GPS is the Ionic.
-If you’re looking for another fitness watch with a GPS, I’d recommend the Garmin Vivoactive 3 Music or wait for the Garmin Vivoactive 4 line to launch later this month.
+If you’re looking for another fitness watch with GPS, I’d recommend the Garmin vivoactive 4 or Garmin Venu, or the Venu 2 for an upgraded pick.

 The Versa 2 will track your steps taken, distance traveled, calories burned, floors climbed, resting and active heart rates, active minutes, and sleep.
 Step, calorie, and floor metric accuracy all seem to be in line with my Garmin Forerunner 245 Music, which I also wore for a few days during my Versa 2 testing period.